 Finally, if you need to run a whole podcast network, Podpage has a plan for that, too.
 You’ll get all the same features as the Pro plan, but you’ll be able to host dozens of different podcasts in one place.

-Pricing depends on how many podcasts you’re hosting.
-Right now, there’s a set plan for hosting up to 25, and Podpage will be launching another plan for larger networks soon.
+The pricing depends on how many podcasts you host.
+Currently, there’s a set plan available for hosting up to 25 podcasts, and Podpage will soon launch another plan for larger networks.

 Cancellations & Refunds

 Canceling your plan is fairly easy to do, which actually surprised me since Podpage’s policy is kind of vague.
 When I clicked Cancel from within the dashboard, I was directed to send an email.